Automation Test Engineer Specialist

 Chief Strategy Officer

-In his role as Chief Strategy Officer, Chris develops and drives the company's global strategic initiatives, intelligent automation (IA) thought leadership and cross-functional horizontal integration.
-Chris is intently focused on helping clients realize maximum return on investment by seamlessly integrating and delivering a single unified IA platform that leverages the vast array of intellectual property in the Kofax portfolio to include robotic process automation (RPA), advanced capture, intelligent-optical character recognition (I-OCR), machine learning, advanced analytics and workflow orchestration.
-Integrating these capabilities into a single unified IA platform provides clients a true digital workforce that adds capacity without headcount.
-This enterprise approach drives future IA platform features and strategic alliances centered on ensuring the security of the platform and client data, supporting scalability and sustainment and maintaining an open platform that promotes easy integration with cognitive and machine learning solutions to accelerate client adoption of artificial intelligence.
+In his role as Chief Strategy Officer, Chris develops and drives the company's global strategic initiatives, Intelligent Automation (IA) thought leadership and cross-functional horizontal integration.
+Chris is intently focused on helping clients realize maximum return on investment by seamlessly integrating and delivering a single unified IA platform that leverages the vast array of intellectual property in the Kofax portfolio to include Robotic Process Automation (RPA), capture, intelligent-optical character recognition (I-OCR), machine learning, analytics and workflow orchestration.

 Director of IT